 - It is not anticipated that serving as Contact PI will entail additional effort, but that may vary from project to project.

 - NIH policies related to New Investigators will be applied to applications only when all PIs involved in a multi-PI application are classified as New Investigators.
-In such a case, the New Investigator Box on the application should be checked (see instructions for Section 4.5 of the SF 424 R&R application).

 - For the purpose of classification as a New Investigator, serving as a PI on a multiple PI grant will be equivalent to serving as a PI on a single PI grant.